#MovementForModernLife + #MoveMoreLiveMore

 GET BACK TO YOUR MAT

 If your yoga practice has lapsed, or you’ve never been able to build yoga into your daily routine, when is the best time to get back to the mat?
 Now.
-January is the most popular time for making resolutions and you have extra support by knowing you are part of a group!
-Your body and mind will benefit from getting back to a movement routine but it can be hard to make yoga a habit.
+After a long summer of rest and falling out of our usual routines your body and mind will benefit from getting back to a movement practice but it can be hard to make yoga a habit.
 We understand; we really do.
 We understand the commitment and adjustment it can take to build in yoga around a busy life with work and family commitments.
 We have put this course together especially for you, selecting classes that you can readily fit into your day and selecting seasonal favourites to support you in making yoga a part of your routine.
 Our tips will support you as you build yoga into your life everyday and here is a class from Mimi Kuo-Deemer to get you started.

 This two-week course is perfect for:

-In the depths of winter, we can all feel sluggish and it feels like an extra effort to get on the mat.
+After summer, we can all feel sluggish and it feels like an extra effort to get on the mat.
 Yet this is a great time to make yoga a habit.
-The start of a new year gives us an extra impetus to make healthier habits.
-The days are getting longer, and the holidays have most likely meant that you have had a pause in your regular routine.
+As the days are starting to get shorter, and the holidays have most likely meant that you have had a pause in your regular routine.
 This shift in energy can give you extra impetus to recommit to yoga and to get an extra boost in forming new habits.
-Traditionally in Ayurveda, the sister science to yoga, winter is dominated by heavy, dense, wet and stable qualities and the body can feel sluggish.
-The slower pace of the season gives you the time and space to make and stick to a schedule.
 It is a good time to slow down in your yoga too and reflect the more introspective nature of the season, perhaps trying yin or restorative yoga, introducing meditation and maybe a slow mindful flow.
 Focussing on yourself and your wellbeing can feel soothing.
 By making your yoga match your mood, you are more likely to stick to it.

 WHAT TO EXPECT